pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-WYZ-Player.md

 ## API

-The API to the tracker library is defined in `<psg/wyz.h>` and consists of 4 function:
+The API to the tracker library is defined in `<psg/wyz.h>` and consists of 4 functions:

 ```
 extern void __LIB__ ay_wyz_init(wyz_song *song) __z88dk_fastcall;